-Continue to detailed risk Reasoning Sources/Activities Potential emissions Potential receptors Potential pathway Potential adverse impacts assessment Vehicle movements on unsealed access Noise No residences or other sensitive receptors in close proximity Air / wind dispersion None expected No There are no residential receptors located within 30 km from the Premises.
-Construction and the mobilisation roads Dust None expected No There are no residential receptors located within 30 km from the Premises. and positioning of infrastructure Construction of new buildings, plant and infrastructure Noise No residences or other Air / wind dispersion None expected No There are no residential receptors located within 30 km from the Premises.
-Dust sensitive receptors in close proximity None expected No There are no residential receptors located within 30 km from the Premises.
+Continue to detailed risk Reasoning Source Sources/Activities Potential receptors Potential Potential adver pathway impacts Potential adverse impacts assessment Vehicle movements on unsealed access Noise No residences or other sensitive receptors in close proximity Air / wind None expected No There are no residential receptors located within 30 km from the Premises.
+Construction and the mobilisation roads Dust dispersion None expected No There are no residential receptors located within 30 km from the Premises. and positioning of infrastructure positioning of Noise No residences or other sensitive receptors in close Air / wind None expected No There are no residential receptors located within 30 km from the Premises.
+Dust proximity dispersion None expected No No There are no residential receptors located within 30 km from the Premises.